skjaere/debridav/README.md

 ## What is it?

-A small app written in Kotlin that emulates the qBIttorrent API and creates virtual files that are mapped to remotely cached files at debrid services, essentially acting as a download client that creates virtual file representations of remotely hosted files rather than downloading them.
+A small app written in Kotlin that emulates the qBittorrent API and creates virtual files that are mapped to remotely cached files at debrid services, essentially acting as a download client that creates virtual file representations of remotely hosted files rather than downloading them.
 DebriDav exposes these files via the WebDav protocol so that they can be mounted.